juliawgraham/tswd-portfolio/README.md

 # What I hope to learn
 - How to elevate a visualization from simply a graph to a full story
 - How to properly leverage a variety of technical tools to create visualizations
-- Although I will focus more on software development/quality/engineering after I graduate, data and visualization that data is still a skill I will likely utilize, whether that is creating my own data-driven stories to present my findings to others or understanding the visualizations of others
+- Although I will focus more on software development/quality/engineering after I graduate, data and visualizing that data is still a skill I will likely utilize, whether that is by creating my own data-driven stories to present my findings to others or by understanding the visualizations of others

 # Portfolio